 Key Takeaways

-ICE arrested over 800 people following tips from the TSA since the start of Donald Trump's presidency through February 2026.
-The arrests were part of a broader immigration crackdown and have sparked controversy.
+ICE has arrested over 800 people following TSA tips since the start of Donald Trump’s presidency through February 2026.
+The arrests have sparked backlash and criticism from Democrats, who argue it causes confusion and fear among travelers.

 The leads came from TSA's Secure Flight Program, which supplied ICE with records on over 31,000 travelers for possible immigration enforcement.
 The program was originally intended as a counter-terrorism measure but has been used to track down immigration offenders under Trump’s mass deportation effort.